Source Free Unsupervised Graph Domain Adaptation: Experiments

-\textbf{Overall Results (RQ1).} The experimental results of all baseline methods and GCN-\model{} (applying \model{} on GCN) on Maco-F1 score are illustrated on Tab. \ref{tab:result}.
-Results on the Micro-F1 score are shown in the Appendix.
-Notice that UGDA methods other than GCN-\model{} require additional information, i.e., the access permission to the source graph.
+GCN-\model{}-prior is a variant of GCN-\model{} which we give \model{} algorithm with additional knowledge about the prior distribution of labels $p_t(y)$.
+Therefore, we replace the entropy of marginal distribution in eq. \eqref{equ:prediction entropy} by default with the KL-divergence objective in eq. \eqref{equ:prediction entropy}.
+Notice that UGDA methods other than our proposed GCN-\model{} require additional information, i.e., access permission to the source graph in the adaptation procedure.
 Therefore, these methods are not feasible in the SFUGDA scenario.
-When reproducing these methods, we give them additional access to the source graph and its labels.
+When reproducing these methods,\textbf{ we give them additional access to the source data.}

-Experimental results on four cross-domain tasks show consistent improvements on Macro-F1 score, with a maximum gain of 0.17.
+Experimental results of GCN-\model{} on four cross-domain tasks show consistent improvements in Macro-F1 score and Macro-AUC score, with a maximum gain of 2.1\% and 4\%, respectively.
+Additionally, GCN-\model{}-prior can have greater gain than GCN-\model{} on the first group.
+It indicates that SOGA can work better with prior label distribution awareness.
+The reason for the performance GCN-\model{}-prior is similar to GCN-\model{} is that both ACM-D and ACM-S datasets have an almost uniform label distribution $p(y)$.
+The additional prior knowledge happens to be close to the default assumption.
+Therefore, it is no wonder that the performance of GCN-\model-prior is similar to the one of GCN-\model{}.
 From the perspective of different cross-domain tasks, we can find the performance on the DBLPv8 $\to$ ACMv9 and ACM-D $\to$ ACM-S is much lower than the other two tasks which indicates its difficulties.
-We will mainly focus on these two difficult tasks and conduct further experiments on them in the later section.
-From the perspective of different methods, we can see that the graph embedding methods perform poorly, probably for the lack of preserving cross-graph similarity.
-Though the relative position between nodes is preserved by structural proximity, similar nodes may have entirely different absolute positions in different graphs.
-GNN methods perform better for the message passing mechanism like graph convolution can preserve the similarity of nodes if their local sub-graphs are similar as proven by \cite{donnat2018learning}.

-Moreover, we conduct stability evaluation on UGDA methods to explicitly show the strength of GCN-\model{} in detail.
-From Fig. \ref{fig:baseline}, we can see that GCN-\model{} in red illustrates stability with high Macro-F1 score, while DANE in blue reveals a slower convergence.
-The performance of UDAGCN in green illustrates a violent fluctuation.
-It will cause great difficulty to decide which epoch to stop the training procedure.
+We will mainly focus on these difficult tasks and conduct further experiments on them in later sections.